NHSDigital/software-engineering-quality-framework/quality.md

     * e.g. accessibility, browser compatibility, performance, capacity, resilience.
 * Test data is automatically generated and has the right properties and scale.

-### 10. Easy to release
+### 11. Easy to release
 * It is easy and straightforward to release a change to production.
 * We can release on demand, typically multiple times per day.
 * Every code merge triggers the creation of a potentially releasable build artifact.
   * That same artifact is deployed to each environment (e.g. dev, test, prod) rather than a new build being done for each.
 * We can deploy any recent version.
 * Our deployments are automated, including everything needed to build an environment from scratch.
-* Our test and production environments are all in a known state,including configuration parameters.
+* Our test and production environments are all in a known state, including configuration parameters.
 * We can see what is currently deployed in each environment, including configuration and feature flags, and can see the history of changes.
+* The CI/CD system has secure access control and credentials to deploy to each environment are handled securely.
 * We use blue-green/canary deployments to safely verify each deployment before fully switching over to the new version.

-### 11. Operations
+### 12. Operations
 * We consider operations from day one and design the system to be easy to operate.
 * We include operability features throughout delivery, treating them as user needs of the support team.
   * e.g. monitoring and log aggregation.
 * Our systems are reliable.
 * We have great insight into how live systems are functioning.
   * e.g. metrics dashboards, request tracing and application logs.
 * We detect potential issues and take action to prevent them.
   * e.g. TLS certificate expiry, hitting quota limits.
 * We detect incidents before our users tell us about them and have a slick process for resolving them.